Late Shang: Ceramics

 Shang workshops also produced much smaller amounts of luxury white pottery, richly decorated with motifs similar to those found on bronze and other artifacts.

 The clay from which they were made is found in the Anyang area, but the workshops that produced them have not been identified.

 The pottery workshops also produced the moulds and crucibles used for casting bronze.

 Bone and ivory

 Chinese use of worked bone objects peaked in the Late Shang period.

 Extensive bone working took place both in households and in large specialized workshops.

-One workshop, in the eastern part of the settlement, has been systematically excavated, with a single trench on the site yielding 34 t of worked and unworked bones.
+The Tiesanlu workshop, in the eastern part of the settlement, has been systematically excavated, with a single trench on the site yielding 34 t of worked and unworked bones.

+Standardized production steps and the use of tools such as bronze saws made these workshops highly productive.

 The most common products were decorative pins, awls and arrowheads.

 More than 20 times more arrowheads of bone have been found than those of bronze.

 Other items include flat plates, tubes, ocarinas and handles.

 Many elite tombs feature fine objects carved from the ivory of elephants and boars.